jamesprg/n_alchohol_MARTINI/README.md

-# n_alchohol_MARTINI
+# "Effect of alcohol on the phase separation in model membranes"
-Analysis scripts, notebooks, and example files for MD simulations using the MARTINI force fields to study n-alcohols in model membranes
+# James Ludwig and Lutz Maibaum